GoblinArchives/LiminalHorror/Game Design/All in one place.md

 So you've put your game on itch or drivethru and you want to get a print run going.
 Here are some resources that can help guide you in the right direction.
 - [So You Want to Make a Zine: Printing](https://maziriansgarden.blogspot.com/2020/01/so-you-want-to-make-zine-printing.html) by Mazirian's Garden expands on the different ways you can print a zine (use a copy machine, print at home, print at a print shop, print through an online printer).
 - [Indie Game Publishing Resources](https://lonearchivist.com/indie-game-publishing-resources) by Lone Archivist collects many different avenues you could use for getting your game into print.
-- [The Printing Process Demystified For TTRPG Creators](https://ghostlorestudios.com/the-printing-process-demystified-for-ttrpg-creators/) by Ghost Lore.
-This helpful guide goes over the different aspects of printing.
 - [ISBN Barcode Generator](https://kindlepreneur.com/isbn-bar-code-generator/) allows you to create ISBN barcodes for your products (which is necessary to be carried in many brick and mortar stores).

 ## Printing Options
 There are a few different options in terms of printers that you can use.
 This is by no means an exhaustive list, but is a place to start.
 - [Mixam](https://mixam.com/zines) is probably the most common/popular way to print physical ttrpg zines.
-- [Tabletop Hotdish](https://twitter.com/TabletopHotdish/status/1456727136761524235?s=20) is a newer small business printer who has been working with indie zine publishers (and does free print proofs).
-Currently they are launching a full website, but dm on twitter to see about starting a partnership.
 - [short Run Printing](https://www.shortrunprinting.com/)
 - [Jukebox](https://www.jukeboxprint.com/booklets) is another web based printer that offers a ton of different formats (stickers, booklets, brochures, etc).
 Often seen as a good mixam alternative.
 - [Spencer Printing](http://spencerprinting.com/) offers both offset & digital printing, as well as short-run book printing.